 Cats are playful and curious creatures.
 Most of these felines consider carrots as toys thus it helps them break the boredom.

-Carrots are the best cat toys since it will not damage the dental formula of your feline friend.
-The easy to hold and lift help to make the cat high in case of boredom.
+Carrots are the best cat toys since they will not damage the dental formula of your feline friend.

 I know this sounds funny but you give it a try and see how your cat will behave when a piece of carrot is thrown near them.